 You can also combine approaches

-These aren’t rival religions.
-You can do a 30-day NoFap-style reset to break the acute cycle, then transition to a quitting-porn approach focused on long-term pattern change.
-You can use NoFap community resources without adopting every part of the philosophy.
+You can borrow from both approaches.
+A stricter NoFap-style reset can help interrupt the acute cycle, and a porn-focused plan can support long-term pattern change.
+You can also use NoFap community resources without adopting every part of the philosophy.

 What matters most